-You can get rid of sentimental items or not.
-This decision is a personal choice that should make you feel good.
-Remember, no hard rules are stating you need to declutter all sentimental items to live a minimal and happy life.
+The decision to get rid of items with significant sentimental value is a personal choice that shouldn’t be taken lightly.
+The idea is that it’ll make you feel good, not filled with regret and remorse.
+Take your time!
+Remember, no hard rules state you must declutter all sentimental items to live a minimal and happy life.
 You should strive to find a balance that works well for you and your family.

-- Display it!
+- Find a way to display it prominently!
 Frame children’s old artwork, hang heirloom plates on the wall, etc.

 - Offer a sentimental item to another family member who would enjoy the memories just as much as you do but will have more room to display it.

-- Keep one; lose the rest.
-Keeping one sentimental plate out on display can be more meaningful than keeping the entire 12-piece set hidden away in a box.
+- Follow the keep one; lose the rest rule.
+Keeping just one sentimental plate out on display can be more meaningful than keeping the entire 12-piece set hidden away in a box.

 - Acknowledge and cherish the memories, but lose the clutter.
-Photograph the item for an album if you want to be sure to remember it.
+If you decide that you do need to part ways with an item, you can always photograph it for a keepsake album if you want to be sure to remember it.

-- Make it into something functional, so it is more useful.
-Turn your dad’s old flannel shirt into a pillow you can enjoy every day!
+- Make the valuable item into something functional.
+For example: You can turn your dad’s old flannel shirt into a pillow you can enjoy every day!

-- Sell it and then donate the money to a cause you believe in so you feel good about your choice.
+- If you’re considering selling an item online, you can always donate the money to a cause you believe in so you feel good about your choice.

 Remember, what you keep and what you choose to give away is a personal decision.
-We believe that paring down excess belongings and letting go can bring more joy to your home and life, so it is worth the effort!
+There is science-backed evidence that paring down excess belongings and letting go can bring more joy to your home and life.
+So even if it is difficult, it can be worth the effort!
 By making space in your house, you can be more grateful for what you have as you learn to live a happier life with less.